- GO TO CONSUMER SITE

 Refine using clipper over comb to blur the weight between your base lines and soften your blend.
 If using scissor over comb, keep comb moving slowly with quick shears.

-Using your 7" Dry Cutting Shear, take horizontal sections parallel to the top of the head and cut square from parietal to parietal.
+Using your Professional 7" Dry Cutting Shear, take horizontal sections parallel to the top of the head and cut square from parietal to parietal.

 Hot Tip: Based on the density of your clients hair you can leave as much extra length across the parietal as you please for texturizing.

 Taking the preserved length, twist individual triangular sections toward the face in half inch to one inch sections and cut with your Reversible Blending Shear.
 This will add inevitable texture!